 Making Modern Art Accessible: An Outcome Report on the IMMA Art & Ageing Programme

-In Autumn 2020, the Irish Museum of Modern Art (IMMA) in partnership with the Creative Ireland Programme launched an inclusive art programme, Art & Ageing, to help older adults and people living with dementia to combat the social side effects of the global pandemic.
-This report contains an overview of the programme as well as key findings and qualitative feedback collected from stakeholders.
+The Irish Museum of Modern Art launched Art & Ageing, an inclusive art programme, in autumn 2020 to help older adults and people living with dementia to combat the social side effects of the global pandemic.
+This report contains a programme overview, key findings and qualitative feedback collected from stakeholders.

 1 April, 2022

 Practising Well: Conversations & Support Menu

 The working conditions for creative practitioners in the participatory arts sector are explored in Nicola Naismith’s research.
 Participants bring increasingly complex and vulnerable positions into participatory arts opportunities, which in turn leads to an intensification and diversification of experience, for both participant and creative practitioner.
 This report focuses on practical ways to achieve best and sustainable practice.